 Workplace burnout can trigger a downward spiral in individual and organisational performance.
 Burned-out employees are more likely to take a sick day and 2.6 times as likely to seek a different job actively.
 And even if they stay, they typically have lower confidence in their performance and are half as likely to discuss how to approach performance goals with their manager.

 Burned-out employees are also more likely to visit the emergency room.
 With stress comes unhealthy lifestyle choices that lead to obesity, diabetes, hypertension, heart disease, and other chronic conditions.
 This costs employers millions in healthcare, absenteeism (employees taking unaccounted-for leaves), presenteeism (employees showing up to work but are unable to be productive), and poor performance annually.

 What can be done?

 While burnout is an individual employee’s response to emotional and work-related stress, it has external causes.
-“Hustle culture” and “busy-ness” as badges of honour have led to late nights, weekend work, and an inability to manage stress properly.
-Instead of finding ways to get rid of stress or reducing it in the workplace, organisations need to find solutions to build the mental and emotional resilience skills of their employees.
+“Hustle culture” and “busyness” as badges of honour have led to late nights, weekend work, and an inability to manage stress properly.
+Instead of finding ways to eliminate or reduce stress in the workplace, organisations need to find solutions to build their employees' mental and emotional resilience skills.